carissalow/rapids/docs/usage/installation.rst

 Installation
 ===============

-This instructions have been tested on MacOS Catalina and Ubuntu 16.04.
+This instructions have been tested on MacOS Catalina and Mojave and Ubuntu 16.04.
 If you find a problem, please report it.

 Mac OS (tested on Catalina)
 ----------------------------

+#.
+Install dependenies (if not installed):

+    - Install brew_ for Mac: ``/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"``

 #.
 Install MySQL